Red wine: Filtration and bottling

 Most wines are filtered at some stage before bottling, although some winemakers use the absence of filtration as a marketing tool.
 Filtration serves to make wine completely clear and to eliminate any remaining yeast cells and bacteria, which could render the bottled wine microbiologically unstable.
-Wine is normally filled to glass bottles with cork stoppers, though aluminium screwcap closures and plastic stoppers are also common.
+Wine is normally put into glass bottles with cork stoppers, though aluminium screwcap closures and plastic stoppers are also common.
 Alternative containers such as Bag-in-Box, TetraPak and plastic bottles are also used.